sunny-Ne5/Algorithmic-Problems-container/README.md

 # Algorithmic-Problems-container

-Collection of interesting algorithmic problems which I have come across in my daily coding hunt.
+Collection of algorithmic problems which I have come across in my daily coding hunt.

 (Interesting is a very subjective term)